radical-cybertools/radical.entk/doc/index.rst

 radical.ensemblemd
 ##################

-radical.ensemblemd is a Python API and library  for developing and running large-scale Molecular Dynamics (MD) workflows.
+radical.ensemblemd is a Python API and library for developing and executing large-scale ensemble-based Molecular Dynamics simulations and workflows

 **Project Github Page**